Product Review

 Slightly bulky

-All those ports and slide-out plugs make it chunkier than simpler adapters.
-Trade-off for versatility.
+All those ports and slide-out plugs make it chunkier than single-country adapters.
+About the size of a deck of cards plus a bit.

 Best For